fauzaanu/fauzaanu/README.md

 Graphics design became interesting to me as a lot of Businesses started wanting to go online after the Pandemic

-I've completed almost all the certifications of YES I'm a Designer founded by Martin - A great recommendation for anyone looking to become a Designer Online!

 I'm Currently studying a C3 in Graphics Design @ MI College which is stripend based program funded by JobCenter.mv

 I'm Currently Learning TailwindCSS, Django, Kotlin